 We were hard-pressed to hear horns honking or sirens wailing which is of course impossible to say about NYC or LA.
 School kids in uniform wait for the light to change, graffiti appears nowhere as does street litter of any kind.

 Miso-slathered vegetables?
 Meat buns?
 Sparrow on a stick?
 Many of the foods and meals and customs around eating are like nothing we see in America.
 No napkins or western flatware - just a wimpy wipe and chopsticks.
-And in more than one restaurant we were served a variety of grilled and raw fish, soups, vegetables, tofu, and dessert confections essentially as one course - it all came out at once.
-The wait staff returns only when signalled.
+And in more than one restaurant we were served a variety of grilled and raw fish, soups, vegetables, tofu, and dessert essentially as one course.
+The waiter brings the entire meal to your table and returns only when signaled.
 The abundant sashimi on the menus and the Hida beef we cooked table-side were culinary standouts.

 Ease of Public Transportation